 Once you’ve accurately determined household income and size according to the I-864 instructions, you’ll need to make sure it exceeds at least 125% of the Federal poverty line (or 100% for sponsors on active duty in the U.S. armed forces who are petitioning for their spouse or child.)

-The federal poverty line is “the level of income equal to the poverty guidelines as issued by the Health and Human Services in accordance with 42 U.S.C.
+The federal poverty line is “the level of income equal to the federal poverty guidelines as issued by the Health and Human Services in accordance with 42 U.S.C.
 9902 that is applicable to a household of the size involved.”
-A much easier way to find the poverty line for your household is to view I-864P, HHS Poverty Guidelines for Affidavit of Support.
+Another way to find the poverty line for your household is to view I-864P, HHS Poverty Guidelines for Affidavit of Support.
 If you don’t qualify, there’s also the possibility of using a joint sponsor.

 CitizenPath Makes I-864 Instructions Easier